The Bridges of Venice: Beautiful, Famous and Fun to Find

 Dating back to 1591, the current Rialto Bridge (Ponte di Rialto) is the oldest of the four bridges that cross the Grand Canal.

-We’ve crossed it more times than we can remember – especially when hunting down a particular restaurant in the area we’d heard served great food in Venice.
-(We never did find that restaurant.)
+We’ve crossed it more times than we can remember – especially when hunting down a particular restaurant in the area we’d heard was very good.
+(We never did find that restaurant, though!)

-Shops selling leather goods and jewelry line the Rialto Bridge; we once bought some lovely glass bead earrings from a little stall.
+Shops selling leather goods, Murano glass and jewelry line the Rialto Bridge.
+We once bought a pair of colorful glass bead earrings from a little stall midway across.

 Academy Bridge